bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Installing the Power Wires from the Penetrators

-To install the wires from the penetrators you will need the following tools and items:
+To install the wires from the penetrators you will need the following parts and tools:

-- Large (~#3) phillips head screw driver
+- Large (~#2) phillips head screw driver

 Here is a diagram of where the power wires from the end caps should get connected.